All Episodes

 You don't have to become a member to read the report.

-It's an Askheritage.org.
+Askheritage.org.

-Big news, uh, folks out of Hartford, Connecticut.
+Big news, folks, out of Hartford, Connecticut.

-The first lady, Moochell Obama, will become the latest high profile Democrat to campaign for Richard Blumenthal, the state attorney general who's in a competitive race for Connecticut Senate seat.
+The first lady, Moochell Obama, will become the latest high-profile Democrat to campaign for Richard Blumenthal, the state attorney general who's in a competitive race for Connecticut Senate seat.

-He's running against Linda McMahon.
+He's running against Lyndon McMahon.

-Guy that I something not right.
+Guy that, it's something not right.

 I hope she doesn't hug the guy.